Shuyang19/cse15l-lab-reports/lab report1.md

     			System.out.println(System.getProperty("user.dir"));
   		}
 }

-- Using javac and java command to compile and run the file: javac WhereAmI.java java WhereAmI
+Using javac and java command to compile and run the file:
+	j
+	avac WhereAmI.java

+  	java WhereAmI

-- Run the scp command:
+Run the scp command:

 scp WhereAmI.java cs15lfa22__@ieng6.ucsd.edu:~/
 (enter your username on the horizontal line.)

-- Then login to the account again using ssh command, and you need to enter your password
+Then login to the account again using ssh command, and you need to enter your password